AndreasLP/APA-DataStory/README.md

 First, we should note that we consider a politician as being aggressive if she or he has at least 100 quotes with an average score of -0.05.

-When we look at the whole dataset, we discover that democrats seem to be more aggressive.
+When we look at the whole dataset, we discover that **democrats seem to be more aggressive**.
 Indeed, out of 17 aggressive politicians fromn 2015 to 2020, **14 are democrats**, that's more than 80%!
 Republicans seem to be quite far away from the old grumpy reactionary stereotype that we might have.
 But does the picture change when we look at it on a yearly basis?

 ![Aggressivity by year and party](./figures/3.4.aggressivity_year_party.png)

 That's more interesting.
 In 2017 and 2018, aggressive speakers are overwhelmingly democrats.
-Only one republican is denoted as aggressive.
-In 2019, we have an exact parity between democrats and republicans.
+Only one republican is denoted as aggressive. **In 2019, we have an exact parity between democrats and republicans**.

-From this figure, we clearly see that something seems to have happened around 2016 (Trump's election?) which seems to have (1) greatly increased the number of quotes about the other camp by politicians and, (2) greatly increased the number of aggressive speakers (democrats in that case).
-In 2019, republicans seem to have responded to that aggressivity by also being aggressive.
+From this figure, we clearly see that something seems to have happened around 2016 (Trump's election?) which seems to have (1) greatly increased the number of quotes about the other camp by politicians and, (2) greatly increased the number of aggressive speakers (democrats in that case). **In 2019, republicans seem to have responded to that aggressivity by also being aggressive**.
 In other words, whatever happened in 2016 seems to have **increased the political cleavage** in the US.
 This leads us to think that major political events like Trump's election could have been a driver to increase the political cleavage in the USA.
 But is that true?

 ## Impact of key events